digitallyinduced/ihp/Guide/getting-started.markdown

 ##### Schema Modeling

 For our blog we're going to deal with posts.
 A post has a title and a body and of course also an id.
-TurboHaskell is using UUIDs instead of the typical numerics ids.
+IHP is using UUIDs instead of the typical numerics ids.

 **A `posts` table in a PostgreSQL database could loke like this:**